Clerk of the House of Commons (Canada)

-The Clerk of the House of Commons is the senior procedural and administrative officer in the House of Commons of Canada.
+The clerk of the House of Commons is the senior procedural and administrative officer in the House of Commons of Canada.

 The duties performed by the Clerk of the House of Commons include advising the Speaker of the House of Commons and Members of Parliament on matters of parliamentary procedure.
 As well, the Clerk is involved in the management of the House of Commons.
 The office is modelled on the Clerk of the House of Commons of the United Kingdom.
 Prior to the establishment of this office, there was the Clerk of the Legislative Assembly of the Province of Canada.

-The current Clerk is Charles Robert.
+The current Clerk is Eric Janse.

 History

 The thirteenth century saw the emergence of the Clerk as a profession in England.
 At that time, they were employed to record the decisions made by kings and kings' advisors.
 It was not until 1361 that the first Clerk of the House of Commons was officially appointed by the Crown.
 The main duty of the early Clerks of the House consisted of reading petitions and bills, while later they started to record the House's proceedings.
 Notes on proceedings evolved to journals, which aim to keep track of the decisions and other important transaction of the House.

 The House of Commons of Canada inherited the British parliamentary tradition.
 In 1867, William Burns Lindsay became the first Clerk of the House of Commons of Canada.
 Before Confederation, he served as the Clerk of the Legislative Assembly of the Province of Canada.
 From 2014 to 2016, the Deputy Clerk Marc Bosc served the role of the Acting Clerk on an interim basis during the House of Commons Clerk Audrey O'Brien's medical leave period.
 He continued to remain in that position until the appointment of Charles Robert in 2017.